National Best-Selling Author of the Weigh Down Diet

 Shamblin’s deep love for children and childlike heart prompted the writings of Feeding Children Physically and Spiritually, A to Zion Children's Book, In the Beginning, The Garden of Eden, and the Children’s Treasure Devotional Workbook.

-Shamblin continues her writings while while overseeing the needs and direction of Remnant Fellowship Church, which she founded in 1999.
+Until her passing in 2021, Gwen Shamblin Lara continued her writings while while overseeing the needs and direction of Remnant Fellowship Church, which she founded in 1999.
+Her children, Michael and Elizabeth, worked closely nearby her and still to this day are very supportive of her legacy.